numaproj/numaflow/docs/APIs.md

 <td>
 <em>(Optional)</em>
 <p>
-Read timeout duration from the source or buffer It overrides the settings from pipeline limits.
+Read timeout duration from the source or partition It overrides the settings from pipeline limits.
 </p>
 </td>
 </tr>
 <tr>
 <td>
-<code>bufferMaxLength</code></br> <em> uint64 </em>
+<code>partitionMaxLength</code></br> <em> uint64 </em>
 </td>
 <td>
 <em>(Optional)</em>
 <p>
-BufferMaxLength is used to define the max length of a buffer.
+PartitionMaxLength is used to define the max length of a partition.
 It overrides the settings from pipeline limits.
 </p>
 </td>
 </tr>
 <tr>
 <td>
-<code>bufferUsageLimit</code></br> <em> uint32 </em>
+<code>partitionUsageLimit</code></br> <em> uint32 </em>
 </td>
 <td>
 <em>(Optional)</em>
 <p>
-BufferUsageLimit is used to define the percentage of the buffer usage limit, a valid value should be less than 100, for example, 85.
+PartitionUsageLimit is used to define the percentage of the partition usage limit, a valid value should be less than 100, for example, 85.
 It overrides the settings from pipeline limits.
 </p>
 </td>